Gribek/movies/README.md

  If movie is already in the database, you will be informed.

- 5. _highscores_ command - show current top values in following categories: runtime, bo office earnings, awards won, nominations, Oscars won, IMDB rating
+ **5. _highscores_ command - show current top values in following categories: runtime, bo office earnings, awards won, nominations, Oscars won, IMDB rating**

   Command pattern: movies.py highscores